krazy527/daily-learning-log/README.md

-# Web Security Basics
+# Automation Testing

-This is an experimental project on Web Security Basics.
+This is an experimental project on Automation Testing.